 You have noticed, as I have, the way that this society handles problems.
-Whatever it is, if it is child behavior problems they say, "Here is a drug."
-If a person is discouraged, they say, "Here is a drug."
+Whatever it is, if it is child behavior problems they say, "Here's a drug."
+If a person is discouraged, they say, "Here's a drug."
 If a person is depressed they say, "Take this drug."
 Amazingly there are thousands of drugs out there for any number of things.
 Marriage problems?
 Take Viagra.
 The world's way of handling problems and depression is totally different, as we would expect, from how God handles it.
 This is what we are interested in today.

 One of the most prolific causes of the condition of spiritual depression in the church is the failure to realize that God uses various methods in the process of our sanctification.
 He is our God, who has "loved us with an everlasting love."

 His great purpose for us is our sanctification, and 'that we should be holy and without blame before Him in love.'

 I Thessalonians 4:3-4 For this is the will of God, your sanctification: that you should abstain from sexual immorality; that each of you should know how to possess his own vessel in sanctification and honor.

 God's great primary concern for us is not our happiness, but our holiness.
 In His great love, He is determined to bring us to that condition, and He uses many differing means to that end.

 Our failure to realize God's concern often causes us to stumble and even to misunderstand completely some of God's dealings with us.
 Like foolish children we feel that our heavenly Father treats us unkindly, or harshly, at times.
 Then, we begin to feel sorry for ourselves, and discouragement sets in.
 That, of course, often leads to depression.
 And it is due to our failure to realize God's wonderful purposes concerning us, and why He must discipline us to accomplish His will.